 - While lying on your back, a table will move your body slowly, feet-first, through the machine.

-- If need be, your doctor may request contrast for your CT scan procedure.
+- If needed, your doctor may request contrast for your CT scan procedure.
 Contrast is a substance that is used during imaging procedures to better understand your medical condition.
 Contrast material will be administered through an IV or by drinking a flavored substance.
-Some patients mention an itching or cooling sensation near the injection site or a slightly metallic taste, but it is still relatively safe and painless.

-- As you are moved through the machine, your technician will be able to see, hear and speak to you.
+- As you are moved through the machine, your technologist will be able to see, hear and speak to you.

-The images and report are made after the procedure is performed, and you and your personal doctor can review the results together to determine your treatment options.
+The images and report are created after the procedure is performed, and you and your personal doctor can review the results together to determine your treatment options.
+You may feel a warm sensation or a metallic taste after an injection.

 You should inform your doctor if you have medication allergies or an allergy to iodine.
 You should also let your doctor know if you suffer from diabetes or any heart, thyroid or kidney conditions as contrast material may sometimes cause an adverse reaction in patients with these conditions.
 Otherwise, CT scans are non-invasive and painless and can provide incredibly useful information for your doctors to use in providing the best treatment options for you.

-Doctors Imaging is now offering low dose CT Lung Cancer screening, recommended annually for those at high risk for lung cancer, for the low cost of just $99.
+Doctors Imaging is now offering low-dose CT lung cancer screenings, recommended annually for those at high risk for lung cancer, for the low cost of just $99.
 Lung screening is performed without contrast.
-To schedule your appointment, use our online appointment form or call 504-833-8111.
+To schedule your appointment, use our online appointment form or call 504-883-8111.